-Written by Rosemarie Parent, using information from the Arrow Lakes Historical Society’s publications and extensive archives.
+Written by Rosemarie Parent in 2006 using information from the Arrow Lakes Historical Society’s publications and extensive archives.

 Before 1892, work had begun clearing Nakusp’s waterfront.
 Also because of the mining in the Kootenays and the necessity of finding ways into the rich mineral deposits, Captain Robert Sanderson, William Cowan and Frederick Hume formed a company called the Columbia Transportation Company to provide boat service on the Arrow Lakes from Revelstoke to Sproat’s Landing in 1888.
 The CPR sent out engineers and survey parties to explore the country lying between Nakusp and Slocan Lake in 1891.
 Early in 1892 estimates for the cost of a railway from Nakusp to Three Forks were submitted as well.

 All the hype of mining activity, boat building and CPR involvement brought the need for accommodation at Nakusp for the entrepreneurs and workers.
 The Nakusp House, which was later called the Madden House was the first hotel to be erected in early 1892.
 It wasn’t till later that the hotel was given the name the Grand Hotel.
 Today (2006) you can see where it used to sit in an empty lot across the street from the Leland Hotel.
 The Grand burned to the ground in 1925.